 Dr. Charles “Bunky” Davant, a resident of Chestnut Circle and a member of the Board of Trustees of the BRCA.
 Bunky moved to Blowing Rock in 1948 and attended Blowing Rock Elementary School and graduated from Woodberry Forest School, Duke University, the University of North Carolina School of Medicine at Chapel Hill; and he did a 3-year Family Medicine Residency in Virginia.
 He is board certified in Family Medicine and was one of the first physicians to be board certified in Geriatric Medicine.
 Bunky graduated with honors from medical school and has served as the president of the county medical society and as the hospital medical director and has spent over 20 years on the Board of Medical Review of NC/Carolina Center for Medical Excellence, as well as other medical organizations.
 He was a contributing editor for Medical Economics Magazine and was a member of the Geriatric Medicine test committee.
 Bunky and his wife Teena have lived in Blowing Rock since 1975.
 He spent almost 20 years on the Blowing Rock Planning and Zoning Board and around 10 years on the Blowing Rock Board of Adjustments, serving as chairman or vice-chairman most of those terms.
 He is a member of St. Mary’s of the Hills Episcopal Church and continues to practice medicine part time at Blowing Rock Medical Park.

 John Gentille, a resident of Mayview Park, and his wife Sally retired to Blowing Rock in 2020 following careers in Washington, DC in association management and government relations.
 They have owned a home in Mayview since 2006.
-Among the positions John held were Chief Operating Officer of the Mechanical Contractors Association of America.
+Among the positions John held were Chief Operating Officer of the Associated General Contractors of America and Chief Executive Officer of the Mechanical Contractors Association of America.
 Additionally, a foundation named after John (The John R. Gentille Foundation) funds scholarships and other support activities at colleges and universities across the United States for students interested in professional careers in the construction industry.
-John and Sally are members of the Blowing Rock Civic Association, the Blue Ridge Conservancy and the Mayview Park Homeowners Association, where John serves as a Board Member.
+In addition to their BRCA membership John and Sally support the Casting Bread Food Pantry, where Sally serves on the Executive Committee, the Blue Ridge Conservancy, High Country Caregivers and the Mayview Park Homeowners Association, where John serves as President.

-David T. Goodson, a resident of Chetola and a member of the Board of Trustees of the BRCA.
-When not is Blowing Rock, he and his wife Paula live in Wake Forest, NC.
+David T. Goodson, currently a resident of Mayview Park and a member of the Board of Trustees of the BRCA.
+David and his wife Paula have been Blowing Rock homeowners since 2017, initially in Chetola.
 David graduated from NC State University and is the Owner and President of Goodson and Associates, which he founded in 1992.
 Prior to that he was in Agricultural and Horticultural Sales.
-David has served in leadership position and on various committees including the NC State Student Aid Association, the North Carolina Nursery and Landscape Association, Wake Forest Baptist Church, Wake Forest Presbyterian Church, and Chetola.
+David has served in leadership positions and on various committees including the NC State Student Aid Association, the North Carolina Nursery and Landscape Association, Wake Forest Baptist Church, Wake Forest Presbyterian Church, and Chetola.
 He is a member of the Blue Ridge Conservancy, BRAHM, Highlands-Cashiers Land Trust, and Waterfall Keepers on NC.

 Thomas Lucido, a resident of Morningside and a member of the Board of Trustees of the BRCA.
 Tom graduated with a Bachelor of Landscape Architecture from Michigan State University.
 Tom is President of Lucido & Associates located in Stuart, Florida.
 Lucido & Associates provides clients with a full spectrum of services in land planning, landscape architecture, comprehensive planning, local governmental coordination, and environmental analysis.
 Tom’s expertise is in large scale planning for mixed use communities.
 Lucido & Associates has been recognized through numerous local, state, and national awards.
 Recently Lucido & Associates has been involved in various local projects, providing landscape architecture for private residences and for landscape improvements for the Blowing Rock Country Club and Diamond Creek Country Club.

 Gigi Poole, a resident of Laurel Park and a member of the Board of the BRCA.
 Gigi received her undergraduate degree from Furman University to become a CPA and her MBA from Georgia to become a CFA.
 She worked for Ernst & Whinney before joining Wells Fargo managing non publicly traded companies for trust customers.
 Since then, she has provided consulting services in forensic accounting and executive compensation.
 She grew up in Fort Mill, SC, and lives in Litchfield Beach, SC, when not in Blowing Rock.
-Gigi is a member of BRAHM, the Blowing Rock Historical Society, and St. Mary’s Church, at which she serves on the Altar and Flower Guilds.
+Gigi is a member of BRAHM, the Blowing Rock Historical Society, and St. Mary’s Episcopal Church, at which she serves on the Altar and Flower Guilds.
+She also serves on the Board of Directors of The Village Foundation,

 Morgan Tarbutton, a resident of Blowing Rock and a member of the Board of Trustees of the BRCA.
 She is a graduate of Appalachian State University and has lived in Blowing Rock since age twelve.
 At the large and renowned Chetola Resort in Blowing Rock, Morgan is the Director of Outdoor Activities, including the Orvis Fly Fishing program, skeet shooting, and other adventures.
 She has extensive operational and management experience in several Chetola Resort business operations.
 Morgan participates in many notable service, business, and community organizations, including Trout Unlimited, Youth Commission International, the Blowing Rock Chamber of Commerce, Orvis Adventures, and the Blue Ridge Parkway Foundation, on which she is an Advisory Board Member.